w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 :::info

 You can watch [**this video tutorial**](https://youtu.be/JVlwTQBwNGc) to understand how to do vested transfers, including linear and cliff vesting.
+Note the tutorial uses the Westend Testnet, but the same applies to both Polkadot and Kusama.

 :::